50 Mesmerizing Attractions in the Southwest

 41. Buffalo Park

 There are a number of trails here including an easy 2 mile loop which is great for jogging, bike riding, or snowshoeing after a big winter storm.
-This place is a picture-perfect winter wonderland after a huge storm, of which Flagstaff sees plenty of as one of the snowiest cities in the US (At 7000 ft, Flagstaff sees over 200 inches of snow per year!).
+Buffalo is a picture-perfect winter wonderland after a huge storm, of which Flagstaff sees plenty of as one of the snowiest cities in the US (At 7000 ft, Flagstaff sees over 200 inches of snow per year!).

 Location: Flagstaff, Arizona